Md-Sakib-Rahman/Programming-Hero-Assignment-5/readme.md

-### What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?
+### <span style="color:red">What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?</span>

 1) getElementById finds one element by its id (provided inside it as parmeter) and returs single element or null if not found.